neelsmith/latin101/docs/resources/weekly/wk1/index.md

 ---
 title: "Week at a glance: Aug.
 31 - Sept.
 2"

+parent: "Weekly summaries"
-parent: "Other resources and review"
+grand_parent: "Other resources and review"
 layout: page
 nav_order: 1
 has_children: true